stan2474/sel-requests/README.md

 # sel-requests
 Lame work-around for bypassing JA3 fingerprinting websites in Python.
+Relies on Selenium, fetch() and --disable-web-security.

 ## Pros
 - Bypass JA3 fingerprinting